guneeshvats/Speech-Related-Analysis-in-Depression---Research-Project/README.md

 </p>

+In the `Data Analysis` Folder
+I have n `.ipynb` files which have the detailed analysis I have done on the collected data

 In the `Reviews` folder I have put the literature review of paper related to the project idea and any possible continuation of this project.